August 2019 - A message from Jonathan Marks

 I kept copies of most of the show, especially those that dealt with specific issues or were connected to current events in that period.
 Since leaving Radio Netherlands in 2003, I have gradually digitized the tapes as part of my research into international broadcasting and where it might go after shortwave.
 Personally, I find it amazing to relive this era, especially as most of it was pre-Web, pre-Skype, pre-YouTube, pre-email, when most people thought twice about picking up the phone to call a radio station in another country.
 There is also a lot to be learned from what worked and what failed.
 Too many recent media ventures could have learned a lot from those who went before them.

-There are also radio related videos which I made more recently over on my video vault.
+There are also radio related videos which I made more recently over on my video vault on Vimeo.

 This is a new form of the website now that Libsyn has updated the style of the podcast feeds.
 You can also subscribe in iTunes by searching for "Media Network Vintage".
 As each "new" edition is published, it will download automatically to your MP3-player of choice.
 I personally find the Downcast app to be the best for IOS.
 But other podcast apps are available.